nlakritz/guide-to-knife-sharpening/README.md

 While you could theoretically sharpen a kitchen knife on any surface harder than steel, investing in a **whetstone** is your best bet.
 These sharpening stones are quite affordable considering the amount you’ll save in the long run.
 There are two common types of stones — **soaking and splash-and-go**.
 The former requires five minutes of soaking in water, while the later needs only a quick splash of water before it’s ready to go.

 ### Why a Wet Stone?
-The abrasive surface of a whetstone can be rubbed against a blade edge to remove jagged metal particles on the knife, resulting in a smooth finish.
+A knife edge can be rubbed against the abrasive surface of a whetstone to remove jagged metal particles on the blade, resulting in a smooth finish.
 If a whetstone is not lubricated with water before use, it will quickly degrade as abrasive particles are ripped off the stone and immediately packed into its pores.
 Water strengthens these particles and keeps them from breaking off.

 Alternatives to whetstones like **pull-through sharpeners** are typically very affordable at the cost of accuracy.
 These function by shaving off large pieces of steel, usually producing an uneven edge and removing too much material.
 Even though they’re marketed for beginners, pull-through devices require a great amount of skill to produce a sharp edge.